If you’ve never planned a funeral before, you might feel overwhelmed and not sure where to begin or what questions to ask. If so, you are not alone.

 Interested in the Easiest and Least Expensive Option?
 Consider Direct Cremation

-The majority of Americans still choose burial.
+2015 was the first year that a minority of Americans choose burial – 45%.
 Keep in mind that in addition to what you will pay the funeral director, you also have to buy a plot from a cemetery and pay their grave opening and closing fees.
-Many require you to purchase a vault, and most people purchase a headstone.
+Many cemeteries require you to purchase a vault, and most people purchase a headstone.
 Visit cemeteries and compare prices.
 Buying a Grave Plot.

 $ Immediate Burial is the least expensive burial option, but it is what it sounds like; the funeral director picks up the body and arranges for burial at a time convenient for them.
 However, many funeral directors are willing to negotiate a reasonable extra charge to have a graveside service and/or for family to be present for the burial.